 Catch a Show at Darling's Waterfront Pavilion

-Set alongside -- you guessed it -- the waterfront, Darling?s Waterfront Pavilion is a scenic spot to catch a concert or settle in to watch a music festival.
-Music lovers will find that an array of artists perform on the stage at the Pavilion, including Willie Nelson, Brad Paisley and Phish.
-Other major events held at the venue include a "Tap Into Summer" beer festival, as well as the annual American Folk Festival and the Kahbang Music, Art & Film Festival.
+Set alongside -- you guessed it -- the waterfront, Darling's Waterfront Pavilion is a scenic spot to catch a concert or settle in to watch a music festival.
+Music lovers will find that an array of artists perform on the stage at the Pavilion, including Jack Johnson, Tony Bennett and Billy Currington.
+Other major events held at the venue include a "Tap Into Summer" beer festival, as well as the annual American Folk Festival.